Profitbase/Episode-Docs/articles/invision/docs/sqlreports/chartformatting.md

 **Animation**

 >Enable or disable the initial animation when a series is displayed.
 The animation can also be set as a configuration object.

-Please note that this option only applies to the initial animation of the series itself.
-For other animations, see
->
+> [!NOTE]
->``<a href=#chart.animation>chart.animation</a>`` and the animation parameter under the API methods.
+> This option applies only to the initial animation of the series itself.
+For other animations, see ``<a href=#chart.animation>chart.animation</a>`` and the animation parameter under the API methods.

 >The following properties are supported: